The nicotine in tobacco can be addictive like alcohol, cocaine, and morphine.

 - Tobacco contains a chemical called nicotine.
 Nicotine is an addictive substance.

 - Millions of people in the U.S. have been able to quit smoking.
 Although the number of cigarette smokers in the U.S. has dropped in recent years, the number of smokeless tobacco users has steadily increased.
 Smokeless tobacco products are either placed in the mouth, cheek, or lip and sucked or chewed on, or placed in the nasal passage.
 The nicotine in these products is absorbed at the same rate as smoking tobacco, and addiction is still very strong.

 Both smoking and smokeless tobacco use carry many health risks.

-Nicotine use can have many different effects on the body:
+Nicotine use can have many different effects on the body.
+It can:

-You may notice some or all of these symptoms when switching from regular to low-nicotine cigarettes or cut down on the number of cigarettes smoked.
+You may notice some or all of these symptoms when switching from regular to low-nicotine cigarettes or reducing the number of cigarettes you smoke.

-It is hard to stop smoking or using smokeless tobacco.
-But anyone can do it.
-There are many ways quit smoking.
+It is hard to stop smoking or using smokeless tobacco, but anyone can do it.
+There are many ways to quit smoking.